WeronikaStrz/automation-test-jmeter-practice/README.md

 # Description

-This is an educational project owned by Weronika Strzelczyk.
-It is in development, during Python Academy GlobalLogic in 2024.
-The project contains automated tests in Jmeter.
+This is an educational project developed during Python Academy GlobalLogic in 2024.
+The project contains Jmeter automated tests.

-### Task details
+### Issue
-Business observed that sometimes posts of a second user per current day are missing.
+Business has observed that sometimes posts of a second user per current day are missing.

-To check this, You should:

-Create 3 requests:
+To reproduce:
-1. First request - should open https://gorest.co.in/public/v2/users and find second user on page (no id2, but second from the page)
+1. Get the user list from https://gorest.co.in/public/v2/users and find the second user's ID from the list.
+If the second user is not found, use default ID-10
-2. Second request - should open single user info (second user from previous request, if second user not found , use default id - 10)
-3. Third request - should open a single post page of the "second" user.
-Response shouldn’t contain “Resource not found" message.
+2. Get user details from https://gorest.co.in/public/v2/users/{id}
+3. Get user posts from https://gorest.co.in/public/v2/users/{id}/posts

+Expected behavior:

+- empty list in the user's post response

+Unexpected behavior:

+- "Resource not found" response

+Additional requirements:

-4. Generate 1 summary report for all requests.
-Data format in report should be mm-dd-yyyy
+- generate 1 summary report.
+The data format in report should be mm-dd-yyyy,
-5. Total time to process all requests/threads 46-60sec
-2 users, 3 loops.
+- total time to process all requests/threads 46-60sec, 2 users, 3 loops,
-There are no limitations in number of extra requests/threads
+- there are no limitations in number of extra requests/threads.

 ## How to set up the environment locally